spwhitton/git-remote-gcrypt/README.rst

 you were expecting, as your whole history has to be reuploaded.
 This push might fail over a poor link.

-git-remote-gcrypt might report a repository as not found when having authentication, port, or network connectivity issues.
+git-remote-gcrypt might report a repository as "not found" when the repository does in fact exist, but git-remote-gcrypt is having authentication, port, or network connectivity issues.

 See also